 ESTH Virtual Library and League of Friends Smart Knitters

 Sitting still to knit reduces your heart rate, lowers your blood pressure and the rhythmic motion can help distract from symptoms of anxiety and stress.
-So why not join our volunteer knitter, Martha via zoom on Wednesday lunchtimes and learn to make a variety of items e.g. ear savers for masks, pocket tissue holders, blankets for the League of Friends Shop.
+So why not join our volunteer knitter Martha via zoom on Wednesday lunchtimes between 1pm and 1.30pm and learn to make a variety of items e.g. ear savers for masks, pocket tissue holders and blankets.
+The classes will start up again in the autumn if you would like to be added to the list please email firstname.lastname@example.org.